Finite-sample-based Spectral Radius Estimation and Stabilizability Test for Networked Control Systems: Introduction

-The work~\cite{RN11554} and~\cite{RN11389} show how to determine stability and stabilizability properties from a finite amount of data.
+The work~\cite{RN11554} and~\cite{RN11389} show how to determine stability and stabilizability properties of linear systems from a finite amount of data.
 The authors of~\cite{RN11554} aim to assess the stability of an unknown deterministic switched linear system from a finite number of trajectories.
 They provide a chance-constrained optimization-based approach and give probabilistic stability guarantees.
 For networked control over lossy channels,~\cite{RN11389} shows how to use finitely many samples of the packet drop sequence to estimate the channel statistics and further determine whether stabilizability conditions for NCSs hold.
-In this paper, we address the same problem but in the more challenging scenario where both the channel statistics and the system matrices are unknown, and we assume that only finitely many samples of input, state and packet drop sequence have been collected.
+In this paper, we address the same problem as in~\cite{RN11389} but in the more challenging scenario where both the channel statistics and the system matrices are unknown.

-We first address the estimation of the spectral radius from finitely many input-state data.
-To this purpose, we propose two estimation algorithms and derive small error bounds which hold with high probability by leveraging recent results on non-asymptotic least-square system identification~\cite{RN10374}~\cite{RN10762} and matrix eigenvalue perturbation techniques~\cite{RN11408}.
+We estimate the spectral radius from finitely many input-state data, propose two estimation algorithms, and derive small error bounds which hold with high probability by leveraging recent results on non-asymptotic least-square system identification~\cite{RN10374}~\cite{RN10762} and matrix eigenvalue perturbation techniques~\cite{RN11408}.
 The derived sample complexity bound scales linearly with the system dimension.
-To the authors' knowledge, this is the first sample complexity result for spectral radius estimation.
 Moreover, based on the above methods, we propose an algorithm to determine whether the stabilizability condition for networked control over lossy channels holds from a finite amount of system input, state, and packet drop samples.
 The proposed algorithm uses the estimated spectral radius and the packet reception rate to check whether a suitably defined stabilizability inequality holds.
 We show that the sample complexity for testing stabilizability scales in a way inversely proportional to the square of the stabilizability margin.

 This paper is organized as follows.
 In Section~\ref{sec.ProblemFormulation}, we give the problem formulation.
 The finite-sample estimation of the spectral radius is studied in Section~\ref{sec.SepctralRadiusEstimation}.
 The data-based NCS stabilizability test is provided in Section~\ref{sec.StabilityTest}.
 Simulations are given in Section~\ref{sec.Simulation} and conclusions are provided in Section~\ref{sec.Conclusion}.